What is Eczema?

 Irritant Exposure and Contact Allergens

 There are multiple irritants that can aggravate atopic dermatitis including physical irritants such as wool and chemical irritants such as hygiene products, cosmetics or bleaches.
 Environmental irritants such as traffic exhaust fumes and cigarette smoke is likely to aggravate atopic dermatitis.
 In addition, atopic dermatitis carries an increased risk of co-morbid allergic contact dermatitis which can contribute to pruritis and stinging and burning of the skin.
 Allergens can include nickel, lanolin and fragrance mix.
-If suspected, patch tests may be considered.
+If suspected, patch testing may be considered.

 Infection and colonization